 Lavender oil is an excellent choice as an addition to your bath water.
 You can also have a relaxing massage with it.
 If you want a quick and easy self-massage, add six to 15 drops of lavender (patchouli is another great choice) to your unscented body lotion or butter.
 Apply to the skin after having a bath and massage gently until the lotion is completely absorbed.

 The aromatherapy benefits are profound and the best aspect of this treatment is that it can be administered at home.
 Begin by exploring some of the top calming and energizing oils.
-A diffuser and some carrier oil are the essentials you’ll need for inhalations and for topical application.
+A diffuser and some carrier oil are the essentials you’ll need for aromatic and topical applications.
 Once you master the basics, you can move on to other oil varieties and even blends.

 Photo Credits: UfaBizPhoto/shutterstock.com